awslabs/aws-encryption-sdk-specification/tenets.md

 Tools should be safe.
-It should be clear to customers if and where the sharp edges are.
+It should be clear to customers if there are sharp edges and where.

 An example of "hard to misuse" is gas and water pipes.